Developer(s) – Radical Entertainment

-Released first on the NES and Game Boy in 1992, and then remarkable re-release on the Super NES the following year, and then on the Mega Drive the year after that, Rocky and Bullwinkle was one of many mediocre licensed games released on the system, along with Nightmare on Elm Street and Who Framed Roger Rabbit?
+Released first on the NES and Game Boy in 1992, and then remarkable re-release on the Super NES the following year.
+And then on the Mega Drive the year after that.
+The Adventures of Rocky and Bullwinkle was one of many mediocre licensed games released on the system, along with Nightmare on Elm Street and Who Framed Roger Rabbit?
 But out of these three games, the worst has to be Rock and Bullwinkle for a good number of reasons.

 Graphics – 5/10

-The first of which being the visuals.
+The first of which is the visuals.
 Though a number of more advanced graphics rendering techniques were incorporated during development, such as black outlines for characters and sprites, the overall conceptual design is nothing short of woeful.
-There have been many games to have come and gone that have made good use of cartoon-like visuals (most cel-shaded games spring to mind), but the scenery and style of this game make it seem that it was literally drawn by a four year old.
+There have been many games to have come and gone that have made good use of cartoon-like visuals (most cel-shaded games spring to mind).
+But the scenery and style of this game make it seem that it was literally drawn by a four-year-old.

 Gameplay – 2/10

 A traditional 2D platformer, the game basically involves having to get from point A to point B, and not much of anything else.
-There is a small basis in combat, with being able to use grenade and some specialist attacks, and some basis in variety being able to switch from two characters at will, but that’s not to say that any of it is enjoyable.
-The game can simply be rushed without much difficulty, making combat largely unnecessary.
+There is a small basis in combat, with being able to use grenades and some specialist attacks.
+And some basis in variety being able to switch from two characters at will.
+But that’s not to say that any of it is enjoyable.
+The game can be rushed without difficulty, making combat unnecessary.

 Controls – 4/10